About Me Button

 The cars were TrainStuff kits that were made by Don Thompson and his company before S Helper Service.
 The sides are polyester that is likely very brittle by now.
 There is no replacing a shattered car side at this point.
 I am probably replacing all the wheels with NWSL 36” code 110.

 The loco is built in typical Frank Titman style starting with a few American Flyer parts and finishing with lots of S Scale Loco and Supply parts.
 It is mixed materials but a large amount of it is brass.
 However this loco is significantly heavier than my other Frank built locos.
-It is made to pull 5 light cars but could probably put a much longer train.
+It is made to pull 5 light cars but could probably pull a much longer train.

 This photos show all the work that has to be done.
 This will be by far the most ornate steam loco I have ever painted.
 I nudged Tru Color into making a Blue Comet blue paint.
 I hope it is close to what is here.